rbb/ocreeb-12-rbb/README.md

 ## Quick Start Software Guide.

-1. Install the Circuit Python UF2 on the KB2040.
+1. Install the Circuit Python UF2 on the KB2040, by copying the appropriate UF2 and libraries to the RPI-RP2 mass storage device.
 Once you have your KB2040 board, get a copy of [CircuitPython for the KB2040](https://circuitpython.org/board/adafruit_kb2040/).

 Optionally, if you will want to be adding libraries, download the